Windas/KanbOS/README.md

 - OK we've already move a step forward.
 This time is palette.
 Color defined by ourselves.
 - Now, here we have three filled boxes.
 First try to draw some graphs in our OS:)
 - Toolbar!!!
 A little bit excited.

+**Update 5th day**: put charactor on the screen, then draw mouse pointer.
+-First demo this day is about how to use pointer to get information of screen.
+-Second demo is about using struct to store data of screen.
+-Coming to the third demo, this one is the one which achieves putting charactor A.
+-Forth demo is a development of the third one, which puts a string 'ABC123'.